 - 1/2 cup melted coconut oil

-- 1/4 cup chopped dark chocolate, melted (optional, to drizzle over bars)
+- 1/4 cup chopped dark chocolate melted (optional see note)

 - Add coconut, maple syrup, water and coconut oil to a food processor.
 Blend on high speed until everything is evenly mixed.